DorianDepriester/Elasticipy/JOSS/paper.md

 ![Performance comparison between Elasticipy and pymatgen.\label{fig:pymatgen}](ElasticipyVSpymatgen.png){ width=75% }

+# Possible extensions

 It is worth mentioning that Elasticipy provides a full framework for working on tensors, allowing to extend the analyses beyond linear elasticity problems (e.g. plasticity) with ease.
+It already implements thermal expansion.

 # Usage